julianamilson/42-libft/README.md

 2. Enter on *42-Libft* repository on your computer, then compile it.<br>
 `cd 42-Libft`<br>
 `make`<br>
 3. It's ready to be used!
-In order to import it to your project, call the path of the compiled file `libft.h`
+In order to import it to your project, call `libft.h`'s path.
 4. Don't need it anymore? `make fclean`